gecko0307/dagon/doc/Post-Processing.md

 Depth of field parameters:

-* `dof.focalDepth` -
+* `dof.autofocus` - automatically determine focal depth based on distance to the point in the middle of the screen.
+If this is set to `false`, `dof.focalDepth` is used.
+Default is `true`
-* `dof.autofocus` -
+* `dof.focalDepth` - the distance between the sensor (focal plane) and the subject.
+Used only in manual focusing mode.
+Default is `1.0`
-* `dof.focalLength` - the distance between the lens's optical center and the sensor when focused at infinity.
+* `dof.focalLength` - the distance between the lens's center and the sensor when focused at infinity.
 Measured in millimeters.
 Default is `20`.

 Focal length determines the field of view according to: